The Limitations of Psychometric Tests

-The usage of psychometric tests in high result yielding recruitment is lauded far and wide.
+The usage of psychometric tests in high-result yielding recruitment is lauded far and wide.
 According to research, the average job tenure increases by 15% for candidates recruited on the basis of these test results.
 And yet, these tests can prove to be largely misguided owing to their ready availability on the internet.
 The purpose of these tests backfires when candidates come prepared and well versed on the intricacies of these tests leading to falsified results.
-The tests also do not include the possibilities of cultural barriers, nervousness and false answers as hindrances in the selection of the best suited applicant.
+The tests also do not include the possibilities of cultural barriers, nervousness and false answers as hindrances in the selection of the best-suited applicant.

 A multi-criteria approach on the other hand, that assesses personality, cognitive abilities, critical thinking, situational judgment, interests and emotional intelligence would by far prove to be more accurate and valid.
 Multi-criteria approach facilitates the identification of aptitude and talent in its multiple forms, ensuring greater objectivity and higher reliability of assessment results and accurate analysis.

-Before the recruitment process begins, a job analysis is important to filter out knowledge, skills, abilities and other requirements that are necessary for the specific job.
-Based on these specifications, in the recruitment process, assessment methods such as structured interviews, psychology tests, cognitive and intelligence tests can then be carried out to decrease the margin of error and best select the candidate according to their competence for a specific position.
 Considering the myriad number of tests available on the internet in terms of recruitment, it is important to choose those that are reliable and integrate the relevant dimensions that best fit your criteria.
 For instance, if you are looking for personality tests you have to look for criterion relevant to the work environment, the type of role and the level of responsibility required related to the vacancy.
 It is therefore important to choose a modern and scientifically approved personality test that –

 a) is validated according to the highest standards in psychometrics, respecting scientific validity as defined by the International scientific community (APA, BPS, ITC)

-b) avoids bias by controlling social desirability (i.e. the tendency to portray oneself in the best light), such as the Thurstonian model which has an ipsative structure and opposing dimensions (e.g. introversion and extroversion) making it difficult for candidates to give strategic answers as opposed to the normative one dimensional questionnaires.
+b) avoids bias by controlling social desirability (i.e. the tendency to portray oneself in the best light), such as the Thurstonian model which has an ipsative structure and opposing dimensions (e.g. introversion and extroversion) making it difficult for candidates to give strategic answers as opposed to the normative one-dimensional questionnaires.

 Besides personality tests, that indicate appropriateness with the company culture and values and can be designed as per the specifications of the vacancy, there are several other profiling tests in the multi-criteria approach in assessment that form the keys for successful recruitments.